Day of Defeat: Development

-Day of Defeat was first released as a third-party Half-Life modification in 2000.
-In the initial release of the modification, each class' movement was unique.
-This differential, however, was removed with the release of Beta 2.0 in February 2002.
-Beta 2.0 also introduced new weapons and reduced player accuracy while moving, which caused significant changes to the gameplay.
-In July 2002, Beta 3.0 was released with a new classes based around paratrooper maps, and a new game mode in which players would only respawn upon the beginning of a new round.
+Day of Defeat began development as a third-party Half-Life modification in 1999.
+In 2000, the mod’s development team started releasing closed alpha versions, eventually releasing Beta 1.0, the first public version, in January 2001.
+In the initial release of the modification, it included only four player classes: Light Infantry, Assault Infantry, Sniper, and Heavy Weapons, with each class having unique movement characteristics.
+This difference, however, was removed with the release of Beta 2.0 in February 2002.
+Beta 2.0 also introduced a new recoil and aiming system, significantly reduced accuracy while moving, added new weapons and machine gun classes with deployable bipods, and introduced prone and sprinting mechanics, resulting in major changes to the gameplay.
+In July 2002, Beta 3.0 was released with a new classes based around paratrooper maps, in which players would only respawn upon the beginning of a new round.

 While the first versions of Day of Defeat were distributed over the internet at no cost, the rights to the game were later purchased by Valve and the modding team hired.
 Valve then produced a stand-alone retail version of the game, published by Activision and released in May 2003.
-The retail version included a number of changes from the modification, including improved graphics and fifteen maps, nine of which were completely new.
+The retail version included a number of changes from the modification, including the addition of British Army, improved graphics and fifteen maps, nine of which were completely new.
 Friendly-fire, which was previously enabled by default, was disabled in the retail version, bleeding - losing small amounts of health over time caused by injuries which "bled" - was removed, and a mini-map was added to more easily facilitate navigation and cooperation between fellow team members.
 UI improvements, including identifiers for differentiating team members from enemies and help messages that acted as a tutorial for new players, were also introduced in the retail release.

-At the end of July 2004, Valve shut down the World Opponent Network (WON) in favor of their digital distribution service Steam.
-All servers using the former were shut down and migrated to Steam, forcing players to use the new storefront to access Day of Defeat.
+At the end of July 2004, Valve shut down its WON authentication servers in favor of their digital distribution service Steam.
+All of Valve's games using the service were migrated to Steam, forcing players to use the new platform to access Day of Defeat.
+WON itself continued operating under Sierra/Activision until November 2008.
 In 2013, Valve released an update for Day of Defeat, alongside other GoldSrc games developed by Valve, which included versions of the game for Mac OS X and Linux.